CHAPTER 1

 Compare also Matthew 2:19-21.

-The Christ child was spared but we must not forget that innocent (though born as sinners they had never done anything worthy of death) children from two years old and under were slaughtered according to the King’s command (Matthew 2:16).
+The Christ child was spared, but we must not forget that innocent children from two years old and under were slaughtered according to the King’s command (Matthew 2:16).
 [We call them "innocent children."
-Even though these children were born as sinners and inherited a sinful nature from Adam, yet they had never done anything worthy of being killed by Herod's men.]
-Why did God allow these deaths?
+These children were born as sinners (Psalm 51:5) and inherited a sinful nature from Adam (compare Genesis 5:3), yet they had never done anything worthy of being killed by Herod's men.
+Herod's deed was despicable.]
+Why did God allow these infant deaths?
 Why did God allow One to flee and others to remain and face a terrible death?

-We have seen that God’s plan and purposes always succeed.
-Satan may think he is winning, but in the end he always loses!
-Does God have a plan for your life?
+We have seen that God’s plan and purpose always succeeds.
+Satan may think he is winning, but in the end he loses and God is the winner!
+Does God have a plan for your life (1 Timothy 2:4)?
 Is it a good plan?
 Does Satan want this plan to be carried out?
 Do you want this plan to be carried out?

 As we think about Satan, our powerful foe, what should we always realize (1 John 4:4)? __________________________________________________ How can we defeat the devil according to James 4:7-8? ______________________________________________ How can we defeat the devil according to1 Peter 5:6-11? __________________________________________________________________________